ice-energy/user9/content_pub/post/post_009/GithubHugo.md

 With Hugo installed here's the process I use for creating that website:

    - edit content, simple .txt file
-   - Run Hugo from within a shell script, fix some things up  (all automated)
+   - Run Hugo from within a shell script.
+This generates the entire static site.
    - use git to check-in all your changes
    - use git to push to github
    - wait a bit for changes to show up